-Pre-construction consolidation of soft formation soils by applying a surcharge load alone often takes a long time, thereby impacting the construction schedule.
-Moreover, attributed to the low permeability and high thickness of low-lying clay deposits, the required surcharge load to achieve more than 90% degree of consolidation can be excessively high over a prolonged period.
+Much of the world’s essential infrastructure is built along congested coastal belts that are composed of highly compressible and weak soils up to significant depths.
+Soft alluvial and marine clay deposits have very low bearing capacity and excessive settlement characteristics, with obvious design and maintenance implications on tall structures and large commercial buildings, as well as port and transport infrastructure.
+Stabilising these soft soils before commencing construction is essential for both long term and short term stability.
+Pre-construction consolidation of soft soils through the application of a surcharge load alone often takes too long, apart from which, the load required to achieve more than 90% consolidation of these mostly low lying, permeable, and very thick clay deposits can be excessively high over a prolonged period.
 A system of vertical drains combined with vacuum pressure and surcharge preloading has become an attractive ground improvement alternative in terms of both cost and effectiveness.
-This technique accelerates soil consolidation by promoting rapid radial flow, decreasing the excess pore pressure while increasing the effective stress.
+This technique accelerates consolidation by promoting rapid radial flow which decreases the excess pore-pressure while increasing the effective stress.

-This lecture presents an overview of the theoretical and practical developments and salient findings of soft ground improvement via PVD and vacuum preloading with applications to selected case histories in Australia, Thailand and China.
+This E.H.
+Davis Memorial Lecture presents an overview of the theoretical and practical developments and salient findings of soft ground improvement via PVDs and vacuum preloading, with applications to selected case studies in Australia, Thailand, and China.